sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ![schema-repo browser](schemarepo.png)

-- The Json interface (that will be used by the Java client API of schema-repo):
+- The JSON API (that will be used by the Java client API of schema-repo):
   - GET http://localhost:2876/schema-repo: list all the subjects.
   - GET http://localhost:2876/schema-repo/{subject}: 200 if the subject exists.
   - GET http://localhost:2876/schema-repo/{subject}/all: list all the (version+schema) of the subject.